-Prerequisite: DSGN-3021 or Post-Baccalaureate Certificate
+Prerequisite: DSGN-3021 or Post-Baccalaureate Certificate in Design status

 The global reach of design has created the expectation for designers to perform in collaborative, intercultural professional contexts.
-This course offers a critical exploration of intercultural competence as it intersects with semiotics, user-centred design, and the relationships between research and practice.
+This course offers a critical exploration of intercultural competence as it intersects with semiotics, usercentered design, and the relationships between research and practice.
 Through course readings, hands-on projects, and writing, language is reframed as a key tool for ideation, creation, and reflection.